 The certification committee has developed a review process for landscape designers to become certified.
 Ours is the only international certification program for landscape designers.
 The evaluation process includes review of submitted plans and other data as well as keeping track of and assigning CEUs, which are required for maintaining certification.
 Committee members are divided regionally.
 All submissions are kept confidential.

-The APLD Certification Review Panel convenes two times each year to review applications for Certified Professional Membership.
+The APLD Certification Review Panel convenes two times each year to review certification applications.
 The current review schedule is February and September.
-Applications are due by the first of the month.
+Applications and the nonrefundable $200 are due by February 1 and September 1.